Close Menu

 International Pharmacy Opportunities

-Creighton pharmacy students can participate in opportunities to provide healthcare services to underserved communities.
+Creighton pharmacy students have opportunities to provide healthcare services to underserved communities globally.

-ILAC Summer Program – A faith-based service-learning trip with a team of dentists, physicians and nurses providing care in rural areas of the Dominican Republic.
+The ILAC Summer Program is a faith-based service-learning trip with a team of dentists, physicians and nurses providing care in rural areas of the Dominican Republic.

 Contact Us